-b) After you have viewed the lecture, complete the "Review Questions" online in Canvas.
+- b) After you have viewed the lecture, complete the "Review Questions" online in Canvas.
 These questions are based on how well you understand and comprehend the lecture.
-Read each question carefully, answer each one, and submit.

-5. Oral Practice with the Navajo Tutor: (Weights 15% of Final Grade)

-- You are responsible to view or print the specific tutoring assignments and reading that is assigned each week.
+Read each question carefully, answer each one, and submit. - 5.
+Oral Practice with the Navajo Tutor Online: (Weights 15% of Final Grade) - You are responsible to view or print the specific tutoring assignments and reading that is assigned each week.
 Print the assignment.
 Prepare, practice, and complete the Oral Practice assignments.
 You are responsible for turning in the assignment online before or by the due date. - Two Ways to Contact a Navajo Tutor: - Online Tutoring: Schedule appointments through the Calendar in Canvas. - Drop-In-Zoom Tutoring: Monday through Friday 9:00am-11:00am, 11:00am-1:00pm, 5:00pm-7:00pm - Virtual Drop-In Link Click Here - Tutors are also available to guide you, to help you understand the lessons, and to practice with speaking and writing. - Make-up Oral Practice: Only the previous week can be made-up with the tutor. - 6.
-Unit Lesson Tests: (Weights 15% of Final Grade)
+Unit Lesson Tests: (Weights 10% of Final Grade) - Download "Dine Bizaad" font from Click Here

+It is mandatory that you use the "Dine Bizaad" font to complete the test.
-The tests are conducted at the end of each lesson.
-A laptop or desktop is required for taking the test.
-The tests are closed book and it will be proctored in the class session.
-You have 45 minutes to take the test.

-- 7. Final Assignments: (Weights 10% of Final Grade) - Complete the Written Theme and Individual Presentation - Finals assignments are due either May 10 (Monday), 2021 during class time.
+- The test will be conducted online at the end of each lesson and unit.
+The tests are time for 45 minutes and closed by midnight of the due date.
+It is crucial that you complete the quizzes before midnight because you only have one attempt to complete them. - 7.
+Finals: (Weights 10% of Final Grade) - Complete the Written Theme and Individual Presentation - Finals assignments are due Wednesday March 10, 2021 during class.